Geoffrey Morgan, President & CEO

 José is a passionate advocate for the construction of more permanent supportive and affordable housing that allows communities like his to remain cohesive, socioeconomically diverse, and inclusive.
 In his role, José focuses on providing greater community engagement opportunities for neighborhoods in order to increase capacity and advance entitlements.
 He is the first in his family to attend college and has a B.S. in political science and sociology from Santa Clara University and an MPP from the University of Michigan, Ford School of Public Policy.
 A lifelong resident of East San José, he has utilized his organizing background to advance a citywide anti-displacement strategy, a citywide immigrant legal defense strategy, and an update to the rent control ordinance in his role in the San José Mayor’s Office.

 Branden comes from a background in asset management for large banks.
 At JP Morgan Chase, he worked in the special credits group, managing about 90 properties with a portfolio value of $100 million.
 After joining Citibank, he took on exclusively low-income housing, managing a 300 million-dollar portfolio of almost 200 properties, He maintained relationships with 20 companies like ours.
 We are thrilled that he has decided to apply his skills in the non-profit sector.
 He is a LEED Green Associate.

 Sophie joined the Project Management team in 2020 after acting as Office Manager and Communications Director for 3 years where her background in product design and applied art served her well.
-As Assistant Project Manager, she now helps with potential acquisition research and tracking, entitlements, funding applications, as well as managing a project.
-Sophie recently completed the requirements for both the Affordable Housing and Community Development Graduate Certificate and the Real Estate Development Certificate at San Jose State University and holds a LEED AP in Building Design and Construction.
+As Project Manager, she now helps with potential acquisition research and tracking, entitlements, funding applications, as well as managing projects.
+Sophie has completed the requirements for both the Affordable Housing and Community Development Graduate Certificate and the Real Estate Development Certificate at San Jose State University and holds a LEED AP in Building Design and Construction.

 Nyantara Narasimhan, Transit Hub Manager